marcopetri98/Santorini_JavaGame_INGSW/README.md

 ```
 mvn clean package
 ```
-The "clean" command deletes any precedent build, while the "package" command actually creates the new .jar packages.
+The "clean" command deletes any precedent build, while the "package" command actually creates the new .jar packages.<br/>
+**Note that** to correctly deploy jars you need to deploy the application using the right operating system, this means that if you deploy the application using windows you can't use the generated jars on Linux.
+To deploy jars for Linux and MacOs you need to deploy jars from these operating systems.

 ### Running the application
 #### Launching the server